 When you have itchy, red eyes without other typical allergy symptoms, such as sneezing and nose problems, chances are you have allergic conjunctivitis.
-At AIR Care, Richard Herrscher, MD, has helped many patients get relief from their symptoms and diminish or eliminate their allergic conjunctivitis with immunotherapy.
+At AIR Care, Richard Herrscher, MD, and Maryam Saifi, MD, have helped many patients get relief from their symptoms and diminish or eliminate their allergic conjunctivitis with immunotherapy.
 If you’re ready to get relief from annoying, itchy eyes, call one of the offices in Dallas or Plano, Texas, or schedule an appointment online.

 The conjunctiva is a clear membrane that covers the white part of your eyes.
 When it becomes inflamed with the condition called conjunctivitis, its blood vessels widen, making the membrane look red or pink.